Advay-CMD/Multi-Utility/README.md

 > [!WARNING]
 > Unable to find?
 Use the Search Files to find hidden files too.

+## Compiling from source code

+Mostly this repo contains only .bat files, that do NOT need to be compiled.
+For some files, like C or Python, CAN be compiled.<br><br>
+For C it is recommended you use GCC or MINGW64(same thing). <br><br>
+Few notes to take while compiling the main branch/installing the program in main branch ->

+- Main is where devlopment is done.
+The computer is at YOUR risk.
+- Feel free to report any bugs.
+Don't expect an immediate reply.
+I will check as soon as possible.
+- Mail: advaycmd@duck.com OR resolution.ai@outlook.com(I check this LESS often)

 ## Thanks for viewing

 I am planning to set donations.
 But remember, my first priority is to satisfy you.
 Everything else to me is second.